Center for Education, Exploration and Discovery

 - North Campus new kitchen serving 4th-8th grade students

-For more information on next steps and current funding priorities and opportunities, please contact Jenni Booker Baker, Director of Advancement at email@example.com or (804) 741-0040 Ext.
-49.
+For more information on next steps and current funding priorities and opportunities, please contact the Advancement Office at (804) 741-0040 Ext.
+27.